Kaws: Artworks

 KAWS' acrylic paintings and sculpture have many repeating images, meant to be universally understood.
 Some of his characters date back to the beginning of his career in the 1990s: Companion (created in 1999), Accomplice, Chum, and Bendy.
 His series The Kimpsons subverted the American cartoon The Simpsons.

 KAWS' Companion is a grayscale clown-like figure based on Mickey Mouse with his face obscured by both hands, and two bones sticking out of his head.
 In 1999, the Japanese toy company Bounty Hunter produced and sold a vinyl Companion toy (Mickey Mouse with X-ed out eyes).
 The figure was adapted into a balloon for the 2012 Macy's Thanksgiving Day Parade, as part of its "Blue Sky Gallery" of balloons.
 Having already created oversized sculptures in the past, KAWS started to produce further sculptures of his Companion character for exhibitions in Switzerland, Hong Kong, Taiwan, Málaga, London, and China.

 He has periodically shown both paintings and products at Colette in Paris since 1999.
 His work was included in the traveling exhibition Beautiful Losers, which started at the Cincinnati Contemporary Art Center and traveled throughout the US and Europe, including his then-largest museum show to date at the High Museum of Art in Atlanta, GA in 2012.
+KAWS' work was showcased in another High Museum exhibit in 2021-2022 titled "KAWS PRINTS".

 Since 2018 Espacio SOLO, Colección SOLO museum in Madrid, shows in its main hall Companion (Resting place) as part of its permanent exhibitions.

 KAWS' style can be characterized by an emphasis on color and line, distinctive graphics, such as the repeated use of "x"s on the hands, nose, eyes, ears, and the appropriation of pop culture icons such as Mickey Mouse, the Michelin Man, and his characters are generally depicted in a shy or powerless pose often with their hands over their nose.
 In his paintings, Kaws always deconstructs his appropriation of iconic characters into shapes that produces abstract paintings.

 On May 2, 2023, KAWS scored a legal victory against a Singaporean man who he accused of counterfeiting, with others, replicas of the artist's Companion figure and other toys, skateboards, and artworks.